1. Autonomous lorries

 Speaking of comfort, how about an environment where your preferred heating, lighting, humidity could follow you as a private, at home, in the workplace or in the vehicle?

-And for those footing the bill, what about optimising spend by remotely changing companies and tariffs of energy, energies, services and even groceries based on who will remain in the structure when?
+And for those footing the bill, what about optimizing spend by remotely changing companies and tariffs of energy, energies, services and even groceries based on who will remain in the structure when?